Daniel-SanchezG/VORTEX_FINAL/README.md

 ### Choose Your Setup Method:

-- **If you choose Docker**: You can avoid the Python installation, virtual environment setup, and dependency installation steps.
-Just follow the Docker Instructions section.
+- **If you choose Docker**: You can avoid the Python installation, virtual environment setup and dependency installation steps.
+Just follow the Docker Instructions section and run the pipeline.

 - **If you prefer direct installation**: Skip Docker instructions and junp to the complete installation process below.